Skip to main content

 Woerden Castle, locally known as Kasteel van Woerden, lies in the city of the same name, in the province of Utrecht in the Netherlands.

 The castle was built only for military purposes and was never used as a nobleman's residence.
 So in some places the walls are over 3.5 meter thick to withstand enemy fire.
 There are also artillery corridors under the castle, which are unique in the Netherlands.
-With the passing of the centuries however the military threat diminished, so, at some point in time, the towers were dismantled and they are now only half their original height.
+With the passing of the centuries however the military threat diminished, so, at some point in time, the towers were dismantled, and they are now only less than half their original height.

 When in 1672 the French invaded the Netherlands, destroying many castles on their path, they also tried to blow up Woerden Castle.
 This was however prevented by the people of Woerden, who stole the fuse before the French could ignite the gunpowder.